uaraven/omg/readme.md

 ### Object Matcher Generator

-Java library to quickly match objects against a pattern declared at runtime with DSL (or JSON or SQL-like language). `OMG` compiles patterns to bytecode to minimize performance penalty.
+Java library to quickly match objects against a pattern declared at runtime with DSL or SQL-like language. `OMG` compiles patterns to bytecode to minimize performance penalty.
 If for some reason you cannot use bytecode compiled in runtime, reflection-based matchers are also available.

 Supports matching properties of types: